 Avoid Conflicts of Interest with the IRO.

 Finally, there is the issue of potential conflicts of interest.
 The IRO must attest to you (and you must attest to the OIG) that there are no conflicts of interest between the healthcare organization and the IRO.
 Once in a while, a physician wants to recommend another physician to perform the medical necessity review of the physician’s claims.
 Of course, this is not allowed.
 The IRO cannot have any known family members or personal acquaintances on its team who are Covered Persons of the healthcare organization.
-Covered persons include owners, employees, contractors who provide patient care or billing/coding functions.
+Covered persons include owners, employees, and contractors who provide patient care or billing/coding functions.

-Questions or observations, please let us know!
+Questions or observations about IRO services?
+Please let us know!